fife-rpg/fife-rpg-docs/source/tutorial/display.rst

    Empty map.
 This may vary if you used a different map.

-If there appear to be graphical problems you might want to check out the `Known Problems <http://wiki.fifengine.net/Known_Problems>`_ section of FIFE.
+If it appears that there are graphical problems you might want to check out the `Known Problems <http://wiki.fifengine.net/Known_Problems>`_ section of FIFE.

 In the next part of the Tutorial we will be adding the Dynamic objects